 Finally, as search is often owned by the IT department (and by the time we arrive, search is usually viewed as ‘broken’) we sometimes find a ‘bunker mentality’ – those responsible for the implementation are hunkered down and used to being harried and complained at by others who are unhappy with how search is (not) working.
 It’s important to communicate that only by being open and honest about the current situation can we all work together to improve things and build better search.

-In the next post I’ll cover how a relevance engineer can deliver their initial findings in an effective way.
+In the next post I’ll cover the tools a relevance engineer can use.
 In the meantime you can read the free Search Insights 2018 report by the Search Network.
 Of course, feel free to contact us if you need help with relevance engineering.